EmmysecX/THM-SOC-Level-1/Boogeyman1,2&3/Boogeyman2_writeup.md

 **Q2.10 What URL is used to download the malicious binary executed by the stage 2 payload?**

-Since  I already found one URL earlier, I decided to search for the domain in the memory dump to see if there is any other URL
+Since I had already found one URL earlier, I decided to search for the domain in the memory dump to see if there were any other URLs.
 Command:
 ```
 strings WKSTN-2961.raw | grep 'boogeymanisback'
 ```
-Well it is the same URL as the one I found earlier.
+Well, it was the same URL I found earlier.

 ![URL used to download the malicious binary](assets2/Task2_screenshot7.png)